PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 - The number of flipped edges is even.

+# Algorithms

-## A modified version of the Bottom Up Approach
+## A Modified version of the Bottom Up Approach

 # Section 3
 In this section we will present a summarized proof of our main theorem, namely, the Fundamental Theorem of Cubology.